Welcome to the Moseley Osteopathy website.

 How many people get fobbed off with the explaination “Ah Mr/Mrs Jones, your problem is due to wear and tear / osteo-arthritis.
 This is inevitable.
 It can’t be treated.
 Take these painkillers.” ?
 Thousands is the answer.
 Yes, wear and tear is frequently inevitable ( in fact it is the NORM for most over +/- 45 year olds ) BUT if surrounding muscles are loosened, the joints are moved, tendons are stretched chronic low to high levels of pain can be hugely reduced.
 The PAIN is often in the surrounding tissues rather than in the joint itself.
 Many patients having suffered for many, many years who finally find their way to a decent health practitioner are frequently surprised and upset that have put up with unnecessary pain for so long.

-PLEASE LOOK AT THE LEFT HAND MENU TO LOOK AT THE MOST COMMON PROBLEMS WE ARE PRESENTED WITH.
-MAYBE YOU WILL RECOGNISE SOME OF THE SYMPTOMS
+PLEASE LOOK AT THE MENU ON THE LEFT ( above on mobiles ) TO LOOK AT THE MOST COMMON PROBLEMS WE ARE PRESENTED WITH.
+I AM SURE THAT YOU WILL RECOGNISE SOME OF THE SYMPTOMS

 What is osteopathy?